-How I Correct Perspective in my Videos
+How I Correct Perspective When Filming TV Screens

 This article tells the story of how and why I film my tournament gameplay by pointing my phone at a CRT television.